 What’s motivating you to remain single?
 Money?
 Lifestyle?
 Fulfillment?

 # 2: There is no biblical law that says a married couple must have children, though a couple’s desire not to have children is often linked to heart desires and fears which the gospel trumps.

 Heart motivation questions to consider and discuss as a couple:

 - Why don’t you want children?
 More money?
 More house?
 More career?
-Fear? (“I’d be a bad mom!
+Fear? (“I’d be a bad dad!
 I’m not an expert!”)
-Bad theology? (“We can serve God better without children.”)
-A lack of eternal perspective? (“My bucket list!”)
+Bad theology? (“We can serve God better without”) A lack of eternal perspective? (“My bucket list!”)

 - Live off one person’s income.
 Make plans (mortgage, etc.) based on one person’s income.

 April 28, 2019Parental Discipline: Training Our Children For Their Good